ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Non-low-latency live delivery of media is defined here as a live stream that does not have a latency target shorter than 10 seconds.

-This level of latency is the historically common case for segmented video delivery using HLS {{RFC8216}} and DASH {{MPEG-DASH}}.
+This level of latency is the historically common case for segmented video delivery using HLS and DASH.
 This level of latency is often considered adequate for content like news or pre-recorded content.
 This level of latency is also sometimes achieved as a fallback state when some part of the delivery system or the client-side players do not have the necessary support for the features necessary to support low-latency live streaming.

 This level of latency can typically be achieved at scale with commodity CDN services for HTTP(s) delivery, and in some cases, the increased time window can allow for the production of a wider range of encoding options relative to the requirements for a lower latency service without the need for increasing the hardware footprint, which can allow for wider device interoperability.